SuiMachine/HitmanStatisticsUber/README.md

 In development / To do:
 -------
-* Fix Broken shotsfired counter on GOG.
+* Fix Broken shotsfired counter on GOG Hitman 2.
 * Codename 47 cheats

 How to use